Lane Thomas Player Props: Nationals vs. Giants

 Lane Thomas At The Plate

-- Among the qualified hitters, he ranks 12th in batting average, while his on-base percentage ranks 52nd and he is 30th in slugging.
+- Among qualifying hitters in MLB action, he ranks 14th in batting average, 57th in on-base percentage, and 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.